386th Air Expeditionary Wing: Iraq War

+Airmen from the 386th Air Expeditionary Wing proudly render a final salute to C-130 aircraft, tail number 63-7865 at Ali Al Salem Air Base (Note: The aircraft had just flown its last combat mission and will be flown to Davis–Monthan Air Force Base, Arizona, where it will be laid to rest at the "boneyard."
+The C-130 became an honorary purple heart recipient in June 1972 for damages sustained from mortar fire in the Vietnam War.)

-During the summer of 2001, Airmen from all over the world were called to participate in Operation Southern Watch's AEF-6, also called the 386th Air Expeditionary Group.
+During the summer of 2001, U.S. Air Force personnel from all over the world were called to participate in Operation Southern Watch's AEF-6, also called the 386th Air Expeditionary Group.
 From the late spring to early fall, the active duty Airmen were joined by members of the Air National Guard and Air Force Reserve.
 Although from different divisions of the same service, they personified the "seamless air force" concept.

-Air Expeditionary Force Eight came to a hot start under the desert sun when members of the 729th Air Control Squadron from Hill AFB, Utah, arrived in August 2001.
-There was a two-thirds changeover of base personnel due to AEF Eight rotations.
-Approximately one-third of the members assigned to the 729th ACS deployed to here assuming duties as the 386th Expeditionary Air Control Squadron for the next 90 days.
+Air Expeditionary Force Eight came to a hot start under the desert sun when members of the 729th Air Control Squadron from Hill Air Force Base, Utah, arrived in August 2001.
+There was a two-thirds changeover of base personnel due to rotations.
+Approximately one-third of the members assigned to the 729th deployed to here assuming duties as the 386th Expeditionary Air Control Squadron for the next 90 days.
 The 386th EACS began focused preparations for the deployment about six months earlier.
 Their wartime mission was to deploy to potentially austere environments, so the base here was not much of a departure.
-The 386th EACS also conducted field training in the desert environment of Western Utah to practice chemical warfare, security and other combat skills.

 In 2000, the first hardened structures were built here.
 Hardened structures continue to be built on The Rock.

+In 2002 the group was redesignated as the 386th Air Expeditionary Group.
+Effective 12 August, 2002, a few months prior to the start of the Iraq War, the group was redesignated the 386th Air Expeditionary Wing and replaced the 9th Air Expeditionary Group under the 9th Air Expeditionary Task Force.
+At the same time, the 363d Air Expeditionary Wing was being inactivated.

+Twenty-first century

+The wing has a diverse mission that canvasses the United States Central Command (CENTCOM) area of responsibility.
+The 386th is the primary aerial hub for Operation Inherent Resolve and provides airlift support for various operations around the CENTCOM AOR.

+The wing includes Continental Staff System directorates (referred to as "A-staff" within the USAF), the special staff, flying units, and, from October 2023, the 386th Expeditionary Air Base Group.
+The A-staff runs the wing.
+The special staff is composed of legal, public affairs and other helping agencies.
+The flying units consist of C-130s, MQ-9s and U.S. Army helicopters.
+The 386th EABG is composed of units from Civil Engineering, Security Forces, Logistics, Medical, Communications, Contracting, Force Support and Maintenance.